-No longer using rawhide for webbing, they now specialize in using a double braided polyester rope; a strong, tough, no-stretch, anti-scuff, UV and abrasion-resistant material that holds up well and comes in a variety of colors.
+No longer using rawhide for webbing, they now specialize in using a double-braided polyester rope, a strong, tough, no-stretch, anti-scuff, UV and abrasion-resistant material that holds up well and comes in a variety of colors.
 Their snowshoe styles include Alaskan, Beavertail, Modified Bearpaw, and a short-tailed style called Sportsman.
 Moreso, their relatively recent “Hunter Rabbit” model has taken the forefront in sales.
-Designed by Bob Howe, this snowshoe has a turned-up front and slightly turned-up rear that offers ultimate performance in snow.
+Designed by Bob Howe, this snowshoe has a turned-up front and a slightly turned-up rear that offers ultimate performance in snow.

 Unique to their snowshoe-making process is they start from the ground up.
 First, the Theriaults select the best black ash tree from the forest.
 They then cut, split, and bend the wood frames on molds using tools they designed and perfected over the years.
 Fleshing and scrapping the hide is their process to make rawhide for webbing.
 And finally, they weave rawhide onto three styles of ash frames they designed.
 Edmond states, “Just a little strip of wood, a piece of skin, and you have transportation.”